WebMCP for Shopify Stores — The Browser AI Layer Shopify's MCP-UI Doesn't Cover

 What every store should do regardless

-- Audit your current pseudo state.
+1. Audit your current pseudo state.
 Open your storefront in Edge or Chrome and ask the built-in AI to filter by size, switch currency, or add a variant to cart.
-If it works, browser AI is already operating your DOM informally — you just have no logs of it.
+If it works, browser AI is already operating your DOM informally - and you have zero logs of it happening.

-- Inventory the actions.
+2. Inventory the actions.
 Search products, filter, pick variant, check stock, add to cart, estimate shipping, apply discount, view return policy.
-This list is stable regardless of API churn — these are the tool surfaces an agent will eventually call.
+This list is stable no matter how the APIs churn - these are the tool surfaces an agent will eventually call.

-- Pin down which actions your apps own.
+3. Pin down which actions your apps own.
 If a third-party app provides your variant picker, subscription widget, currency switcher, or bundle builder, that vendor needs a WebMCP roadmap.
-Ask them.
-Vendors without one become the dead spots browser agents work around, badly.
+Ask them directly.
+Vendors without one become the dead spots browser agents route around, badly, on your storefront.

-- Keep product data complete.
-Every channel — MCP, MCP-UI, UCP, schema, WebMCP — reads from the same underlying catalog.
-Missing alt text, vague variant names, empty policy pages hurt all of them at once.
+4. Keep product data complete.
+Every channel - MCP, MCP-UI, UCP, schema, WebMCP - reads from the same underlying catalog.
+Missing alt text, vague variant names, empty policy pages hurt all of them simultaneously.
+This is the highest-leverage work and the least glamorous.

-/api/mcpreturns JSON tells you nothing about WebMCP readiness.
+5. Don't conflate the standards.
+Verifying /api/mcp returns JSON tells you nothing about WebMCP readiness.
 MCP-UI working in ChatGPT tells you nothing about Edge Copilot on your storefront.
-They're parallel layers.
+Parallel layers, separate scorecards.

 How an audit detects WebMCP

-The signals are concrete even while the W3C draft moves:
+The signals are concrete even while the W3C draft is still moving:

-<meta>tags declaring tool manifests - A linked tool manifest script (typically
+• A linked tool manifest script (typically application/webmcp+json)

-If none of those exist but your storefront has interactive UI an agent could drive, your status is pseudo: exposed without control.
-Formalizing the declaration is what turns informal scraping into sanctioned, attributed tool calls.
+If none of those exist but your storefront has interactive UI an agent could drive, your status is pseudo - exposed without control.
+Formalizing the declaration is the move that turns informal scraping into sanctioned, attributed tool calls.
+Same agent, completely different amount of leverage for you.

 Shopify's MCP + MCP-UI + UCP stack handles agents shopping without the user on your site, or inside the AI's own chat.
 WebMCP handles agents shopping with the user on your site, in their browser.
-Both matter, neither replaces the other, and Shopify is unlikely to fill the WebMCP gap for you at the theme + app level.
-The merchants who treat the four standards as one thing will get the browser layer wrong.
+Both matter, neither replaces the other, and Shopify is unlikely to close the WebMCP gap for you at the theme + app level.
+The merchants who treat the four standards as one thing are the ones who'll get the browser layer wrong - and won't know until the traffic's already leaking.

 GEOlikeaPro's Agent Standards audit reports WebMCP, MCP, MCP-UI, and UCP status for any URL - and tells you which storefront actions a browser agent is currently scraping versus calling formally.
 Sign up free to run it on your store.